Cultural Weekend Itinerary for the LGBTQ+ Traveler Visiting Jacksonville

 - Drive to the Riverside area and visit The Cummer Museum

 - If you’re visiting on a Saturday, be sure to check out the Riverside Arts Market also known by locals as RAM which is located right by The Cummer Museum

-• Tonight is a good day to visit either Metro or InCahoots to dance the night away, catch a good drag show, or meet the locals.
+- Tonight is a good time to visit either Hamburger Mary's or InCahoots to dance the night away, catch a good drag show, or meet the locals.

 - Then drive to St. Johns Town Center.

 - If you missed lunch, there are tons of opportunities to eat in Town Center, from fast food to sit down restaurants.
 If you are looking for a cool chic place to have a drink while eating lunch, you should try The Capital Grill – the wait staff is super inclusive and helpful and the food is always fresh and delicious.